Smohic/terraform-aws-project/README.md

 # terraform-aws-project
-Installing nginx using terraform on AWS.
+Installing nginx on ubuntu using terraform for AWS.